Julow/rss_to_mail/README.md

 	or fixed (`(refresh (at 18:00))`, every days at 6PM)
 - `no_content` True or false.
 If true, the content of entries will not be included in the mail
 - `scraper` If set, run a custom scraper instead
+- `bundle` If true, new entries will be concatenated in a single mail

 ### Install